ybayle/ISM2017/README.md

 ## Tree structure (Description of available files)
 - The folder src/ contains python files necessary to reproduce our algorithm
-- The folder data/ contains a file named `recisio.csv` that lists for each audio file:
+- The folder data/ contains a file named `filelist.csv` that lists for each audio file:
     - the unique identifier
     - the artist name
     - the track name